 - lower left sternal border in the fourth intercostal space (tricuspid area)

 - midscapulae (coarctation area)

-5.4 Screen negative
+9.7 Screen negative results

+Infants with screen negative heart results following the NIPE infant screening examination should follow the Healthy Child Programme.
 Parents should be advised to contact their healthcare professional or emergency services if they have any concerns about their baby.

-5.5 Screen positive
+9.8 Screen positive results

 Signs and symptoms that suggest critical or major congenital heart abnormality

 - tachypnoea at rest